| Visions and Strategies for Sustainable Community

 resources of the city when they would much prefer to live in

+a healthier environment.
 The challenge has been: How can we get from here to there without

 relying on the charisma of the guru with all its attendant pitfalls?